Everything You Need to Know About VMPI

 - If you suspect friendly fraud, then flag the customer and consider blacklisting.

-If Submitting a Transaction Inquiry Response:
+If Submitting Transaction Information as Resolution:

 Integrating with VMPI